PERMA Model of Wellbeing by Martin Seligman

-This article explains the PERMA Model, developed by Martin Seligman in a practical way.
-After reading it, you will understand the basics of this powerful stress management and Personal Happiness theory.
+PERMA Model of Wellbeing: this article explains the PERMA Model of Wellbeing, developed by Martin Seligman in a practical way.
+This article contains the definition of the PERMA Model, the meaning of each of the elements of the acronym, practical examples and a summary.
+After reading it, you will understand the basics of this stress management and Personal Happiness psychology theory.
+Enjoy reading!

-PERMA is the acronym for the five – according to Seligman – important building blocks of well-being and happiness: Positive emotion, Engagement, Relations, Meaning and Achievement.
-Additionally, Seligman indicates that each element of well-being and happiness has to have three characteristics itself, namely:
+PERMA is the acronym for the five – according to Martin Seligman – important building blocks of well-being and happiness: Positive emotion, Engagement, Relations, Meaning and Achievement.
+Additionally, Martin Seligman indicates that each element of wellbeing and happiness has to have three characteristics itself, namely:

 - Every element has to contribute to well-being and happiness;